-Handling demolition waste poorly will waste time, money and effort also, of inevitably reducing profitability.
+Handling demolition waste without pre-planning will waste time, money and effort also reducing a contractor’s profitability.

-The principal concept of Integrated Sustainable Rubbish Management (ISWM) has been developed out of familiarity, to take in hand certain common problems with municipal waste management in low-and middle-income countries in the South, and also in countries in transition.
-ISWM recognizes three principal dimensions featuring in waste management:
+The principal concept of Integrated Sustainable Rubbish Management (ISWM) has been developed out of familiarity, to reduce certain common problems with municipal waste management globally.
+The problems are most acute in low-and middle-income countries in the South, and also in countries in transition.

 (2) waste scheme elements and